moj-analytical-services/rpackage_training/README.md

 This training is based on Matthew Gregory's free online course 'Reproducible Analytical Pipelines (RAP) using R' (see https://www.udemy.com/reproducible-analytical-pipelines/) and Hadley Wickham's book 'R Packages' (see http://r-pkgs.had.co.nz/)

 The goal of this training is to teach you how to develop packages with a particular emphasis on RAP.
 Thankfully they are not difficult to make.
+There are benefits to the RAP for each statistical publication being within a package.

 Hadley Wickham's introduction (http://r-pkgs.had.co.nz/intro.html) states: "Packages are the fundamental units of reproducible R code.
 They include reusable R functions, the documentation that describes how to use them, and sample data."
-The minimal contents of a package include: functions, tests, documentation and data (which can be made up where real data are sensitive).
+The package should also include tests and data (which can be made up if real data are sensitive).
 Within an R package (e.g. https://github.com/DCMSstats/eesectors):

-- R code is in the directory 'R';
+- R code is in the directory 'R' (this is compulsory);
+- documentation is in 'man' (this is compulsory);
-- data in 'data';
+- data are in 'data';
-- documentation in 'man';
-- QA in 'tests';
+- tests are in 'tests';
-- dependency management in 'packrat'; and
+- dependency management is (if using packrat) in 'packrat'; and
-- templates on how to use the package in 'vignettes'.
+- templates on how to use the package are in 'vignettes'.

-There are benefits to each statistical production using RAP being within a package.

 # 2. Choose a name